luiskeniosis/SpeedrunWithHunter/README.md

 Hunters kits are refered to as just Hunters, that help them catch runners, kill them, or to make it harder for the runner to beat the game.

-Portals used in the overworld are partially destroyed once it's been used.
-Nether portals will lose 3 out of the 10 frame blocks, and end portals will lose 3 out of the 12 eyes that were placed.
-This is to give runners a bit of time after getting to the nether/end to do what they need to do there.
+Nether portals used in the overworld are partially destroyed once it's been used.
+They will lose 3 out of the 10 frame blocks.
+This is to give runners a bit of time after getting there to do what they need to do there.

 There is no grace period when the game starts.
 All players are randomly spread in a 75 block RADIUS, meaning they can spawn on the same block, or up to 150 blocks away.
 All up to luck.
 Runners are given a burst of speed, haste, and dolphin's grace when they first walk.